Work accepted for Venice Vending Machine 2019 - a fringe event of the Venice Biennale

 Flowers not Flour

-The second submission is part of the ongoing Honouring my Grandmother.... project (See also A Grain of Dirt).
+This forms part of the my ongoing Honouring my Grandmother.... project (See also A Grain of Dirt).
 I did not inherit my grandma's talent for making cakes and jam tarts.
 However, I did like to draw round her baking tools.
 This piece uses baking parchment, wax paper, paint, elastic, card and thread.
 The flowers are created using a pastry cutter.
 When folded out from its cardholder the work forms a series of small 3D flowers.